legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 systemctl enable NetworkManager
 ```

-> [!faq] Note
-> Wi-Fi could be enabled from install and reboot, `nmcli` should be usable in `chroot`.

 It should return a few lines, which shows the service being enabled.

 Now, let's add a boot loader to boot into our system.
-I'll be using `systemd-boot`, because I like it more.
-GRUB is also an option, which can be installed following this [tutorial].
+I'll be using `systemd-boot`, because I like it more (and it's installed by default).
+GRUB is also an option, which can be installed following this [tutorial](https://wiki.archlinux.org/title/GRUB).

 Start installing `systemd-boot` with the following command: